dlstreamer/dlstreamer/docs/source/architecture_2.0/architecture_2.0.md

    [Sink](./api_ref/class_dlstreamer_Sink) for C++ elements implemented in next sub-component.
 See [Memory Interop and C++ abstract interfaces](./cpp_interfaces) for details.
 2. **\"non-GStreamer\" backend support via C++/Python programming.**
-   Expose Intel® DL Streamer functional blocks (elements) as both GStreamer elements and C++/Python interfaces accessible by any C++/Python application (not using GStreamer).
+   Expose Deep Learning Streamer functional blocks (elements) as both GStreamer elements and C++/Python interfaces accessible by any C++/Python application (not using GStreamer).
 These out-of-box elements support typical media analytics operations such as